 Letter Grade awarded by the State Board of Education for 2019.

-Primavera graduates in 2019.
-One of the largest graduating classes in Arizona.
+Primavera graduates in 2021.
+The largest graduating class in Arizona.

 Primavera’s drop out rate.
 One of the lowest in the state for alternative schools.